 Remember that one of the most basic forms of pull marketing lies within the realm of search engine marketing.
 Positioning your Website so it can be found effortlessly allows your target market the easiest access to your brand.
 And, because those who are searching specifically for your product are preparing to actually make a purchase, you’re more likely to land the sale.

 By hooking one of your consumers, it’s possible for you to gain a whole network of followers.
-After all, who is a more trustworthy authority — a Facebook friend or a giant billboard sponsored by a corporate giant?
-Econsultancy found that 90 percent of online users trust opinions of people they know and 70 percent continue to put their trust in unknown sources.
+After all, who is a more trustworthy authority — consumers who bought a product or a giant billboard sponsored by a corporate giant?
+84% of people trust online reviews as much as friends.

 Now, instead of relying on push marketing, your brand’s successful endorsement lies in the hands of online communities that are creating a common wisdom.
 Studies show that most consumers are willing to share their opinions of a brand or product with their social circle.
 In fact, 53% of people who use the social networking platform Twitter recommend companies and/or products in their Tweets.
 As you market your product, you need to be involved in this conversation and start building relationships, which will encourage trust in your product.